 So watch out world, it’s just straight up from here!

-I went through training about five years after my spine injury to become a peer mentor through Santa Clara Valley Medical Center.
-They had a program that placed older injuries with people who were newly injured to guide and support them through the first year of their injury.
+In 2005 I graduated from a peer mentor program Santa Clara Valley Medical Center had created.
+They placed experienced injuries with people who were newly injured to guide and support them through the first year of their injury.
 It was very successful and I was able to mentor two woman with similar injuries to mine.
 In 2014 I saw the need for a SCI support group in Sacramento and started one.
-It was effective and was attended regularly by many of the locals.
-I would facilitate group talks about everything SCI or sometimes I would bring in a presenter to educate us on current topics relevant to the community.
+It was effective and was attended regularly by locals.
+I would facilitate group talks about everything SCI or would bring in presenters to educate on current topics relevant to the community.
 I also started a website with the intent to connect people with SCI in northern California and provide them information on where they could find support and activities.
 At the end of 2016 my health fell apart and left me bed bound.
 I had to go through a major surgery with a large recovery time so I stopped organizing the group and the website with the hopes of starting it again once my health and schedule permitted.
-While I was down, two other people in the community picked up my website idea and ran with it.
-They had the health and resources at the time when I didn’t.
-They created the non profit, NorCal SCI and asked me to be a part of it.
-We have been building the foundation for the last three years and it has already provided the northern California SCI community with invaluable resources.
-I have become the Sacramento area contact.
-I attend all the local support groups, hand out backpacks full of resources to newly injured patients, provide support, and connect people to the resources NorCal SCI provides.
-I hope to reestablish the Sacramento support group in 2020 and incorporate some movement classes and outdoor activities.
-If there is any way I can support you or a loved one please contact me at firstname.lastname@example.org.
+In 2020 I graduated from the Christopher and Dayna Reeve’s Foundation Peer Mentor Program and also went thru the Sutter Hospital Peer Training and Background check.
+In 2020 I had been visiting in patients with new SCI in the Greater Sacramento Area and supporting them at the hospital organized groups.
+When lockdown hit, they had to close the groups and reached out to peers in the community to start on online group.
+I know how important it is to connect so I founded what is now called TheLionheart.Community.
+We are a 501c3 who provides support, recreation and resources to people presented with SCI/D. If there is any way we can support you or a loved one please contact me at firstname.lastname@example.org.

 Recently I have realized all the value in the things I have experienced since my SCI injury.
 I have become a professional patient, I am an expert at recovery, I have pushed through insurmountable odds, and inspire most of the people I come into contact with.
 A few years ago a good friend asked me to be a part of his art exhibition at Stanford University.
 We were in a room full of doctors and students and he asked me to tell my story.
 I didn’t have anything planned but I went for it.
 I found it so empowering to speak out and the response from the room was overwhelmingly positive.
 That launched my public speaking career.
 I have spoken at the Soroptimist of Calaveras county fundraiser.
 I also have attended the Nexus Summit the last two years to represent the patient perspective to the educators of the health care system.
 I was employed to sit in the classrooms and critique the curriculum, to share my stories with the attendees and also to give feedback and answer questions in a roundtable discussion.
 The feedback I have received has been outstanding so I hope to continue down this path of spreading the patient perspective, hope and inspiration.
 Please contact me at email@example.com if you have an opportunity for me to speak.